 each proposed option is discussed;

-This form of discussion helps to develop the ability to quickly and effectively make a group decision.
+This form of discussion helps develop the ability to quickly and effectively make group decisions.

 Discussion-competition

 All participants are divided into teams.
-A jury is selected, which determines the criteria for evaluating the proposed solutions: the depth of the solution, its evidence, logic, clarity, adequacy of the goal.
-The topic of the discussion and the scoring system are agreed upon.
-At the end, a collective discussion of the proposed options for solving the problem or problematic situation is held.
+A jury is selected that determines the criteria for evaluating the proposed solutions: the depth of the solution, its evidence, logic, clarity, adequacy of the goal.
+The topic of discussion and the point system are agreed upon.
+At the end, there is a collective discussion of the proposed solutions to the problem or problem situation.
 Then the jury announces the results and comments on them.

 Mosaic (openwork saw)